Dejvino/https-multiplexer/README.md

-python-port-forward
+https-multiplexer
 ===================

-Usage:
-git clone git@github.com:vinodpandey/python-port-forward.git

-This script forwards a number of configured local ports to local or remote socket servers.
+This script forwards a number of configured local ports to other local or remote socket servers based on stream content.
+Most notably it is able to allow serving HTTP and HTTPS traffic from the same port.
+It can be used to extend Apache web server and automatically choose which actual port (HTTP or HTTPS) to use.
+This works perfectly transparently, without the client or server knowing, without interference or performance penalties.

 Configuration:
-Add to the config file port-forward.config lines with contents as follows:
+Add to the config file multiplexer.config lines with contents as follows:

-<local incoming port> <dest hostname> <dest port>
+<src port> <dest hostname> <dest http port> <dest https port>

-Start the application at command line with 'sudo python port-forward.py' and stop the application by keying in <ctrl-c>.
+Start the application at command line with 'sudo python port-forward.py' and stop the application by keying in &lt;ctrl-c&gt;.

 Error messages are stored in file 'error.log'.